THE PROGRAM

 $1,175 (USD) for the 5-day program (travel and hotel expenses are not included).

-In the unlikely case of program cancellation, a full refund will be issued for the program tuition.
+In the unlikely case of program cancellation for reasons not under our control, a full refund will be issued for the program tuition.
 However, travel and hotel expenses will not be reimbursed.
-Travel and medical insurance is strongly advised.
+Travel and medical insurance, as well as accident insurance, are strongly advised.
 If a participant wants to cancel registration, tuition will be refunded as long as the cancellation is made no later than one week prior to the beginning of the course, minus a $125 (USD) processing fee.
+Goldberg Brain-Mind Symposia will not be held responsible for any cost, expense or damage to participants inherent in international travel and hereby holds the Symposia harmless and would indemnify the Symposia for any damages incurred.

 AGENDA